SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 Enumerations
 ============

-*Enumerations* are used to define multiple items of a similar type.
+:newTerm:`Enumerations` are used to define multiple items of a similar type.
 For example, the four main points of a compass are all of a similar type, and can be written as an enumeration using the ``enum`` keyword: